-Rules for Version 1.0-2.0 Files: [Sparse Matrix Mapping] is not permitted in Version 1.0-2.0 Files.
+Rules for Version 1.0-2.0 files: [Sparse Matrix Mapping] is not permitted in Version 1.0-2.0 files.

-Rules for Version 2.1 Files:
+Rules for Version 2.1 files:

-[Sparse Matrix Mapping] is an optional keyword describing how the data under [Network Data] maps into a larger matrix (n by n, where n is given by [Number of Ports]).
+[Sparse Matrix Mapping] is an optional keyword describing how the data under [Network Data] maps into the n-port matrix (n by n, where n is given by [Number of Ports]).
 [Sparse Matrix Mapping] shall appear after the [Number of Ports] keyword and before any network data.
 The [Network Data] keyword data given later in the file changes in meaning from expressing data in a full matrix to expressing the data points remapped into the full matrix by the contents of the [Sparse Matrix Mapping] keyword.

-[Sparse Matrix Mapping] contains two kinds of arguments Integer Labels and Index Pairs:

-Integer Labels are integer numbers followed by the colon character.
-All Index Pairs after an Integer Labels and before the next Integer Label or the end of [Spares Matrix Mapping] refer to the column in [Network Data] corresponding to the first Integer Labels and therefore force the corresponding entries in the full matrix to be identical.
+[Sparse Matrix Mapping] contains two kinds of arguments: integer-labels and indexpairs.
+Integer-labels are integer numbers greater than or equal to 1 and less than or equal to n.
+Each integer-label is followed by the colon character without any whitespace.
+All index-pairs after an integer-label and before the next integer-label or the end of [Sparse Matrix Mapping] refer to the data pair under [Network Data] corresponding to the first integer-label and therefore force the corresponding entries in the full matrix to be identical.